SPINAL CORD INJURY & SSD BENEFITS

 In order to figure out your physical RFC, the SSA will review your medical records.
 They will take into account what your doctor states in your medical records about your ability to work.
 Additionally, the SSA has their own doctors review your medical records, but they never meet or examine you.

 The SSA will also consider descriptions of your symptoms from your family and friends.
-Find out more information about what types of evidence the SSA must consider.
+Find out what types of evidence the SSA must consider.
 For example, your family member could write a statement about your spinal cord injury and how it prevents you from doing your daily activities.
-Find out more here about RFC and how it combines with age to eliminate work.
+Find out how RFC combines with age to eliminate work.

 MEDICAL EVIDENCE WINS BENEFITS IN SPINAL CORD INJURY CASES